Community-Sensor-Lab/Air-Quality-Sensor/README.md

 * [Sensirion NOx Index](https://github.com/Community-Sensor-Lab/Air-Quality-Sensor/blob/master/resources/Info_Note_NOx_Index.pdf)
 <br>

 Air Quality Sensor V4 code contains a provisioning function allowing a more flexible way of providing networking and google sheet information to the sensor without having to upload the code everytime.
 It currently also have a saved state feature where the last input is saved and will be used on startup allowing it to connect to the most recently connected wifi and google sheet.
-Forced provisioning is also enabled
+Forced provisioning is also enabled to allow the user to update the saved info without the need to reupload our code.

 <img src="images/CSL-AQS-V4.0 close up.jpg" width="400" height = "300"> <img src="images/CSL-AQS-V4.0 front view.jpg" width="400" height = "300">